vincentmakes/ComfoSense-Touch/README.md

 ## Features and logic
 ### Time Management
 Time is fetched from NTP servers.
-I was planning to feed the time to the Comfoair but this is more difficult than anticipated and so far this feature is blocking regular CAN Command to work properly so I have commented the 3 lines responsible for it in the time_manager.cpp and will try to fix it at a later stage.
+The time is not yet being fed back to the ComfoAir but it's on my todo.

 ### Filter and other Sensor Data
 Filter and sensor data are fetched using the CAN command directly (so we don't rely on a MQTT broker which could fail - we keep MQTT only for HA integration and associated usage from a mobile device)